zubie7a/genai_intensive/README.md

 #### 2025

 ## 5-Day Gen AI Intensive Course
-These notebooks are from the intensive GenAI course provided by [Kaggle](https://www.kaggle.com/discussions/general/545082).
+These notebooks are from the [2024 GenAI course](https://www.kaggle.com/discussions/general/545082) and the [2025 Agents course](https://www.kaggle.com/learn-guide/5-day-agents).

 All steps on these notebooks were ran locally on my machine, with slight modifications to make them work outside of the Kaggle environment.

+First there's some notebooks from the 2024 version: **5-Day Gen AI Intensive Course** Then there's the notebooks from the 2025 version: **5-Day AI Agents Intensive Course with Google**

-### Day_01
+### 2024_Day_01
 On the first day the following things are explored:
 - Sending simple prompts
 - Creating conversations